Duration

 Programme overview

-Secondary (high) school teachers are critical for developing knowledge and inspiring our young people, typically aged between 11 and 18, as they navigate and prepare for the future world of work.
+Secondary (high) school teachers are critical for inspiring our young people to develop the knowledge and skills needed for their future lives and the world of work.

 Graduate Diploma in Teaching students are eligible for the external TeachNZ Scholarships.
 Find out more and apply.